melahn/archive-extract/README.md

 #### Nested Archive

 Another example of a potentially unsafe archive is one that contains many levels of nested zip files.
-An extreme example of that would a [quine](https://research.swtch.com/zip) which would expand infinitely.
+An extreme example of that is a [quine](https://research.swtch.com/zip) which would expand infinitely.
 The extractor in this project stops extracting when it finds itself more than five levels deep in a nested archive.
 An example of such an archive can be found [here](./src/test/resources/test-with-depth-six.tgz).

 To try it out, run this command.